 This month the Toddler classes will be taking “toddler walks” – toddler-paced explorations of the surrounding environs, Early Childhood is going to the Tracy Aviary and Elementary is spending the better part of a week applying the year’s curriculum to practical experience in the desert, canyoneering and on the river in Moab.
 As you plan your summer remember to leave lots of unstructured time for your children to mess around outside.
 Consider keeping a box of camping equipment at the ready so you can just throw in some hot dogs and head into the Uintahs or out to the desert even just for the night.
 Summer in these mountains is a magnificent thing.
 Make sure you grab a few nights under the stars for those childhood memories to come.

 In May we bring our year’s discussions full circle with a description of the planes of development.
 Or, what to expect as your child grows up.
-We only have four classes left in the school year so if you’ve thought of coming in, but haven’t made it yet, bring your baby in for a morning in El Nido.
-We meet Fridays any time that’s convenient for you and your baby between 9:00 am and noon.
-Let us know if you’d like to attend so Lynn can prepare for your time in class.
+We still have space for El Nido parents and babies in the fall.
+Lina is excitedly planning for the new school year.
+The class meet Fridays any time that’s convenient for you and your baby between 8:30 am and 11:30.

 Our toddlers have gained much over the past school year.
 Most have mastered simple sorting tasks, spooning, pouring and wiping up spills.
 They can dress themselves independently and are responsible for putting their materials back where they belong.
 They have dabbled in various forms of artistic expression and have been working diligently on colors, shapes, numbers, letters and recognizing their names.
 If you have taken some time to “Montessori-ize” your home, you have seen your child gain confidence and independence in being able to choose clothing, put toys where they belong and help with simple cleaning tasks.
 As you prepare for vacation this summer, plan to arrange for your child to continue practicing what she has learned this year.